-- Facilitate the completion of government contract packages, coordinating with the Assistant Director for Foundation and Government Support, program directors, and finance officers.
+- Facilitate the completion of government contract packages, coordinating with senior management.

-- Manage the proposal and report deadlines for a set of programs areas at University Settlement and The Door by maintaining and updating the agencies’ grant calendars and action sheets, in partnership with the Assistant Director for Foundation and Government Support.
+- Manage the proposal and report deadlines for a set of program areas at University Settlement and The Door by maintaining and updating the agencies’ grant calendars and action sheets.

-- Coordinate the successful completion of multiple proposal and report deadlines of various magnitudes in partnership with the Assistant Director for Foundation and Government Support, program directors, senior management, and finance officers.
+- Coordinate the successful completion of multiple proposal and report deadlines with senior development managers.

-- Maintain accurate donor records and files – both electronic and paper – for University Settlement and The Door.
+- Maintain accurate donor records and files for University Settlement and The Door.

-- Contribute to the gap-closing process and program expansion efforts for assigned program areas by helping to develop the approach, offering judgment about directions, and identifying new sources of support through intensive prospect research for new private foundation funders and the review of government RFP opportunities.
+- Contribute to the gap-closing process and program expansion efforts by helping to develop the approach and identifying new sources of support through prospect research for new private foundation funders and the review of government RFPs.

-- Retain up-to-date knowledge about assigned programs and program developments, and broker effective working relationships with program directors and finance officers.
+- Retain up-to-date knowledge about assigned programs and program developments; broker effective working relationships with program directors and finance officers.

 - Assist with special events and complete other relevant tasks as assigned by supervisor.